AdobeDocs/document-cloud-learn.en/help/sign/sign-advanced-users/megasign.md

 ---
-title: Collecting Signatures in Bulk
+title: Collect Signatures in Bulk
 description: Send a Document in Bulk with Mega Sign tutorial
 feature: tutorial
 topics: Send a Document in Bulk with Mega Sign